 - proposed research goals and objectives; and

 - educational & career goals following graduation from Iona.

 - Transcript: Unofficial copy from the registrar is permissible; most recent semester's course grades must be included.

 - Recommendation Letter from Primary Mentor: The mentor should write a one-page letter describing the nature of the scientific projects, including the role and essential responsibilities of the CBL Research Scholar.

-- Second Letter: From a faculty member at Iona College
+- Second Letter: From a faculty member at Iona University

 - January: Prospective applicants should consult with a potential CBL mentor in the physical sciences, mathematics, or computer science.